1300 830 830

 Franchise agreements will nearly always contain a restraint of trade or non-competition clause which operates during the term of the franchise agreement and after the franchise agreement ends.

-A restraint of trade clause will not necessarily apply or be enforceable.
+A restraint of trade clause will not necessarily apply or be enforceable [What is a restraint of trade?].

 Except for franchise agreements where the New South Wales law is applicable, restraints of trade are contrary to public policy and void unless they can be justified as being reasonable.